-- 17.1 The supervisor requires that a total balance sheet approach is used in the assessment of solvency to recognise the interdependence between assets, liabilities, regulatory capital requirements and capital resources and to require that risks are appropriately recognised. - 17.1.1 The overall financial position of an insurer should be based on consistent measurement of assets and liabilities and explicit identification and consistent measurement of risks and their potential impact on all components of the balance sheet.
-In this context, the IAIS uses the term total balance sheet approach to refer to the recognition of the interdependence between assets, liabilities, regulatory capital requirements and capital resources.
-A total balance sheet approach should also require that the impacts of relevant material risks on an insurer's overall financial position are appropriately and adequately recognised.6 - 17.1.2 The assessment of the financial position of an insurer for supervision purposes addresses the insurer's technical provisions, required capital and available capital resources.
-These aspects of solvency assessment (namely technical provisions and capital) are intrinsically inter-related and cannot be considered in isolation by a supervisor. - 17.1.3 Technical provisions and capital have distinct roles, requiring a clear and consistent definition of both elements.
-Technical provisions represent the amount that an insurer requires to fulfil its insurance obligations and settle all commitments to policyholders and other beneficiaries arising over the lifetime of the portfolio.
-In this ICP, the term regulatory capital requirements refers to financial requirements that are set by the supervisor and relates to the determination of amounts of capital that an insurer must have in addition to its technical provisions. - 17.1.4 Technical provisions and regulatory capital requirements should be covered by adequate and appropriate assets, having regard to the nature and quality of those assets.
-To allow for the quality of assets, supervisors may consider applying restrictions or adjustments (such as quantitative limits, asset eligibility criteria or "prudential filters") where the risks inherent in certain asset classes are not adequately covered by the regulatory capital requirements.
+- 17.1 The supervisor requires that a total balance sheet approach is used in the assessment of solvency to recognise risks and the interdependence between assets, liabilities, regulatory capital requirements and regulatory capital resources. - 17.1.1 The overall financial position of an insurer should be based on consistent measurement of assets and liabilities and explicit identification and consistent measurement of risks and their potential impact on all components of the balance sheet. - 17.1.2 The assessment of the financial position of an insurer for supervision purposes should address the adequacy of the insurer's technical provisions, regulatory capital requirements and regulatory capital resources.
+These aspects of solvency assessment (namely technical provisions and capital) are intrinsically inter-related and should not be considered in isolation by the supervisor. - 17.1.3 Capital resources may be regarded very broadly as the amount of the assets in excess of the amount of the liabilities.
+Assets and liabilities in this context may include contingent assets and contingent liabilities.
+Liabilities in this context include technical provisions and other liabilities (some of these other liabilities may be recognised as regulatory capital resources see Standard 17.11 and related guidance). - 17.1.4 Liabilities and regulatory capital requirements should be covered by adequate assets appropriate in nature considering the liabilities and regulatory capital requirements they cover.
+To address the quality of assets, the supervisor may consider applying restrictions or adjustments (such as quantitative limits, asset eligibility criteria or prudential filters) where the risks inherent in certain asset classes are not adequately covered by the regulatory capital requirements.